rajdeepbaru/525a1/cs609-autumn2024_25-/lab06-OpenStack/README.md

 </p>

 > [!NOTE]
 >  Please make sure to modify the value `10.230.0.0/20` accordingly.
+Note that the value is correct fro *525-A1 Lab*.
+For *512-A1 Lab*, the value should be identical, verify by yourself and then proceed.

 <p align="center" >